shivaco/DBL-Python-Library/docs/api.rst

         # 'isWeekend': False
         # }

-.. function:: on_dbl_test()
+.. function:: on_dbl_test(data)

     Called when someone tests webhook system for your bot on discordbots.org

-    :param data: The data with vote info returned in dict object
+    :param data: The data with test info returned in dict object

     Example: ::